encode/starlette/docs/events.md

 ## Registering events

-These event handlers can either be `async` coroutines, or regular syncronous functions.
+These event handlers can either be `async` coroutines, or regular synchronous functions.
+In case of the startup event, it can also be an `async` generator or a regular synchronous generator.

 The event handlers should be included on the application like so: